wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

     *   (b) in respect of which there is in force a notice under subsection (3).

     Compare: Trade Practices Act 1974 s 62(1)(b), (2D), (2E) (Aust)

+    Section 31(1A): inserted, on 18 December 2013, by [section 19(1)][160] of the Fair Trading Amendment Act 2013 (2013 No 143).

+    Section 31(1B): inserted, on 18 December 2013, by [section 19(1)][160] of the Fair Trading Amendment Act 2013 (2013 No 143).

+    Section 31(3)(a): amended, on 18 December 2013, by [section 19(2)][160] of the Fair Trading Amendment Act 2013 (2013 No 143).

+    Section 31(3A): inserted, on 18 December 2013, by [section 19(3)][160] of the Fair Trading Amendment Act 2013 (2013 No 143).

+    Section 31(3B): inserted, on 18 December 2013, by [section 19(3)][160] of the Fair Trading Amendment Act 2013 (2013 No 143).

+##### 31A Voluntary product recall

+*   (1) This section applies if---

+    *   (a) a supplier voluntarily recalls goods because---

+        *   (i) the goods will, or may, cause injury to any person; or

+        *   (ii) a reasonably foreseeable use (including misuse) of the goods will, or may, cause injury to any person; or

+        *   (iii) the goods do not comply with a product safety standard; and

+    *   (b) there is no other requirement, under any other enactment, for a supplier in those circumstances to---

+        *   (i) report to a government agency; or

+        *   (ii) do any other thing in relation to goods of a kind referred to in paragraph (a) (for example, to have in place a process for the voluntary recall of goods of that kind).

+    (2) The supplier must, within 2 working days after recalling the goods, notify the chief executive of the recall.

+    (3) A notice under subsection (2) must be expressed in plain language and must contain the following information:

+    *   (a) a description of the goods, with sufficient detail to enable a consumer to readily identify the goods to which the notice relates; and

+    *   (b) a description of the danger (including the risk of damage or harm occurring as a result of that danger) that led to the goods being recalled; and

+    *   (c) details of what a consumer needs to do in response to the recall, including, as the case may be,---

+        *   (i) any precautions the consumer should take to avoid or reduce the risk of injury from the goods:

+        *   (ii) how to rectify the issue that led to the goods being recalled:

+        *   (iii) where to take the goods for repair, replacement, or refund; and

+    *   (d) the supplier's name, street address, telephone number, and email address.

+    (4) The chief executive---

+    *   (a) must ensure that a copy of every notice under this section is available to the public, at all reasonable times, on an Internet site maintained by or on behalf of the Ministry, for at least 2 years after the date on which the voluntary recall was notified to the chief executive in accordance with subsection (2); and

+    *   (b) may make copies of notices available in any other way that the chief executive considers appropriate in the circumstances.

+    (5) In subsection (1)(b), _government agency_ means a department or Crown entity.

+    Section 31A: inserted, on 18 December 2013, by [section 20][161] of the Fair Trading Amendment Act 2013 (2013 No 143).

 ##### 32 Compulsory product recall